-Coastal saltmarshes are highly productive ecosystems that can be found in many parts of the UK and Europe.
-Though relatively small in total area, saltmarshes are important environments for the cycling of organic matter.
-Saltmarshes are a source and sink for a number of atmospheric trace gases including volatile organic sulphur compounds such as dimethylsulfide (DMS) and methanethiol (MT), methyl halides and methane important as climate active gases or ozone depleting compounds (Atkinson and Hall 1976; Oremland et al 1982; Schäfer et al 2007; Schäfer et al 2010).
+Coastal saltmarshes are important environments for the cycling of organic matter.
+They are a source and sink for a number of atmospheric trace gases including volatile organic sulphur compounds such as dimethylsulfide (DMS) and methanethiol (MT), methyl halides and methane important as climate active gases or ozone depleting compounds.

-You will use a combination of environmental sampling and laboratory experiments to assess diversity and activity of trace gas cycling microbial populations.
+You will use a combination of environmental sampling and laboratory experiments to assess diversity and activity of DMS and DMSO cycling microbial populations.
 Samples will be obtained from Stiffkey saltmarsh.
 You will use a variety of molecular approaches to characterise microbial community organisation and its ecological function.
 This will include DNA and RNA extraction and purification, PCR, sequencing using next generation platforms and bioinformatic analysis.
-You will also measure the rate of environmental processes such as trace gas degradation (DMS, methyl halides, methane) using gas chromatography as required.
+You will also measure the rate of environmental processes such as DMS and DMSO degradation using gas chromatography as required.

 Training and Skills

-CENTA students are required to complete 45 days training throughout their PhD including a 10 day placement.
+CENTA students are required to complete 45 days training throughout their PhD including a 10-day placement.
 In the first year, students will be trained as a single cohort on environmental science, research methods and core skills.
-Throughout the PhD, training will progress from core skills sets to master classes specific to CENTA research themes.
+Throughout the PhD, training will progress from core skills sets to master classes specific to the student's projects and themes.

 Partners and collaboration (including CASE)

-If you would like to discuss any aspects of this project or get additional information, we would love to hear from you.
-Please do get in touch with us.
+If you would like to discuss any aspects of this project or get additional information, please do get in touch:

 Phone: 024 765 75052